-Mobile Campus is located in the CSU Student Center in room SC128A and at the circulation desk in the Michael Schwartz Library in Rhodes Tower. (campus map - pdf) Currently registered students in good standing with the University can borrow H/P laptop or MacBook Air computers, tablets, and feature-rich, scientific color graphing calculators for on-and-off campus use, for up to forty-eight hours at no cost.
+Mobile Campus is located in the CSU Student Center in room SC128A and at the circulation desk in the Michael Schwartz Library in Rhodes Tower. (campus map - pdf) Currently registered students in good standing with the University can borrow H/P laptop or MacBook Air computers, tablets, and basic or feature-rich, scientific color graphing calculators for on-and-off campus use, for up to forty-eight hours at no cost.
 Items that were loaned under special pandemic rules may be kept until the end of Fall Semester, December 11, but are encouraged to be returned sooner if possible to be available to other students.
 The normal rule of four-day loans has been reinstated for new loans.
 Devices are available on a first-come/first-served basis (reservations are not accepted).
 All equipment must be returned or renewed at the location from which it was borrowed by the specified due time or one hour before closing, whichever is sooner.

 Because most batteries will not remain charged for 48 hours, Mobile Campus will offer A/C power cords with loaned laptops, tablets and MacBook Airs.
 It is important to know however, if a device is borrowed with a power cord and is returned without the cord, the device will be considered still on loan (and subject to late fees) until all borrowed components are returned.

 Free Program Registration:

 Students register for the program once and remain registered and bound by the registration agreement guidlines for as long as they remain enrolled at CSU.
 Simple registration only requires the student to present two photo IDs (One must be a CSU student ID card and the other a government-issued ID card such as Driver's License, Passport, State ID Card, etc.) and reading and signing the registration form.
-Photo copies of both ID cards will be made when registering for the program; these copies will be retained at Mobile Campus for future reference.
+A photo copy of the CSU ID card will be made when registering for the program; this copy will be retained at Mobile Campus for future reference.
 Once eligibility has been established, a student can check out a device simply by verifying their current enrollment by presenting their CSU ID card and signing a check-out form.